Review of Xeroom vs WooCommerce Xero Link

 - No historic dataloader – No ability to upload and process a large number of historic invoices.
 This powerful tool is essential if you are migrating from another system or are implementing part way through your financial year and want to reflect history and complete picture instead of part-way through the year.

-- No bulk processing throttle – When multiple orders are selected and sent to Xero they can only be processed within the speed limit set by Xero.
+- No bulk or batch processing throttle – When multiple orders are selected and sent to Xero they can only be processed within the speed limit set by Xero.
 Any faster and an error occurs resulting in the process aborting.
 Xeroom has overcome this limitation with an automatic throttle.
-This is significant if you have other shops such as ebay or Amazon feeding in to your WooCommerce that need to post orders on to Xero in bulk.
+This is significant if you have other shops such as ebay or Amazon feeding in to your WooCommerce that need to post orders on to Xero in batches.

 - WooCommerce’s Focus – They are not accountants and are focused on making their main plugin better against their direct e-commerce competitors such as Magneto and Cubecart.
 Their extension has been developed by external programmers.
 As a result their offering has and will continue to be minimalist plus their upgrades, knowledge and support will reflect this.
 Look at the frequency of updates and lack of a dedicated support bulletin board.